Shambhala Interim Board

 - The Interim Board will work closely with the Shambhala Process Team on issues related to governance and community care, particularly on those suggestions that require funding or legal review.

-- The Interim Board may choose to implement suggestions by the Process Team, based on community input.
+- The Interim Board may choose to solicit and implement suggestions by the Process Team, based on community input.

 How does the Interim Board relate to the four pillars?
 Does the Interim Board act as the heads of the four pillars?

 - The Interim Board does not operate as a replacement for the Pillar Heads that were members of the Kalapa Council.
 However, at this point, in the absence of a board level leader, the leaders of the four pillars report directly to the Interim Board through the relevant committee of the Board and the Interim Board meets regularly with the four pillars as a group.